 What about pH?

-The effect of pH on the activity of an enzyme varied depending on the enzyme in questions:
+The effect of pH on the activity of an enzyme varies depending on the enzyme in question:

-- Amylase - the enzyme used to break down starch in to sugars, works best in acidic conditions which is why the mouth and stomach are the perfect place for amylase.
+Amylase - the enzyme used to break down starch into sugars, works best in acidic conditions which is why the mouth and stomach are the perfect places for amylase.